v923z/micropython-builder/README.md

 If you have a script that compiles the firmware on the local computer, you can easily test it on github.
 All you have to do is fork this repository, and create a branch called `testing` on your copy.
 In `.github/workflows/template.yml`, add a section with a link to your script, and create a pull request against your `master` branch.
-This should trigger the job to run.
+Make sure you go to the Actions tab and enable workflows including binary builds first.
+Otherwise, the job will not automatically trigger when you creat the pull request.
 Your script should complete without errors, and at the end of the workflow run, you should see the artifacts listed.
 Once you are satisfied with the results, you can modify the `.github/workflows/build.yml` file to include the new section, and open a pull request against this repository.

 [Contents](#contents)